AdonisLima/Tetris.js/README.md

 # Tetris.js
-Tetris made with vanilla JavaScript and HTML5 canvas.
+A simple tetris clone made with vanilla JavaScript and HTML5.

-It's a work in progress.
+Use the arrow keys to play.